Braid Coming to Windows Today

 the system requirements are too high.
 I have a dual core, and this is a 2D Game with no shader effects, at least no visible ones, but it runs with very view fps.
 This means the code behind the scenes is bad.
 This game was developed for XBox360 and optimised for that, and after that it was ported very lame to the PC.

-No Gamepad support No Options
+No Gamepad support

-you cant config the input you cant config the graphics quality you cant config anything
+you cant config the graphics quality

 As long as it is still this bad, I would not pay any money for it.